DavidWells/analytics/site/main/source/plugins/google-analytics.md

 The above config will map **baz** to `dimension1`, **foo** to `dimension2`, and **flam** to `dimension3`

-When `track`, `page`, or `identify` calls are made the mapped values will automatically set to Google Analytics custom dimensions.
+When `track`, `page`, or `identify` calls are made, the mapped values will automatically set to Google Analytics custom dimensions.

 ```js
 /* Tracking example */